alonsd/JustEatTakeaway/README.md

 Download the project into your local device and open it with Android Studio.
 You can now compile it into an emulator or a physical device.

+Note - if your default gradle JDK configuration is 1.8 you will need to change it via settings to 11.
+Go to Preferences-> Build, Execution, Deployment -> Gradle and choose on the dropdown menu saying `Gradle JDK` the option 11.